teecke/jenkins-dind/README.md

 JENKINS_SHA=9406c7bee2bc473f77191ace951993f89922f927a0cd7efb658a4247d67b9aa3
 ```

 Open <https://updates.jenkins-ci.org/download/war/> URL and look for the SHA-256 hash string of the version you want.
-Then place both values (version number and jenkins WAR file SHA-256 string) in the `jenkins-version.ini` file
+Then place both values (version number and jenkins WAR file SHA-256 string) in the `jenkins-version.ini` file.

 ### Run

-To start a Jenkins Dind container follow the same instructions as in the [Jenkins](https://github.com/jenkinsci/docker) project, but changing "jenkins/jenkins:lts" docker image reference with "teecke/jenkins-dind" and adding the `--privileged` flag
+To start a Jenkins Dind container follow the same instructions as in the [Jenkins](https://github.com/jenkinsci/docker) project, but changing "jenkins/jenkins:lts" docker image reference with "teecke/jenkins-dind" and adding the `--privileged` flag.

 After the container starts, you can view the `jenkins` and `docker` processes running and you can run a docker container within the running container, even with the `jenkins` user.